mikeerickson/phpunit-pretty-result-printer/README.md

 ## Installation

-Installation is provided via composer and can be done with the following command, the current version requires PHP 7.1 or greater:
+Installation provided via composer and can be done with the following command, the current version requires PHP 7.1 or greater:

 ```bash
 > composer require --dev codedungeon/phpunit-result-printer